Life As a Machine Tool Operator

 Machine Tool Operators who work in Washington, Massachusetts, or North Dakota, make the highest salaries.

-How much do Machine Tool Operators make in each U.S. state?
+How much do Machine Tool Operators make in different U.S. states?

 |State||Annual Mean Salary|

-What Tools & Technology do Machine Tool Operators Use?
+Tools & Technologies Used by Machine Tool Operators

 Below is a list of the types of tools and technologies that Machine Tool Operators may use on a daily basis: